Published on January 25th, 2012 | by Ozlem Avcioglu0

 “It’s yachting, not cruising” SeaDream Yacht Club is different from big ship cruising. this yacht has Yacht Lettering on the outside it also is custom built by local craftsmen using traditional materials while offering sleek contemporary luxury, In Thailand these boats are very popular, and the hiring demand is huge, if you are interested in make a beautiful experience on a part time work learn more about the Yacht machinery and how to sail with it at http://yachttraininginasia.com/ .

 Casual, sophisticated and unpretentious, the SeaDream experience is highlighted by outstanding service, delicious cuisine and visits to ports of call where you’ll rarely see another cruise ship.
+You can aceboater website for boater license test they provide practice test with answer.

 There’s no dress code, but plan on “elegant casual” by day and, well, “casually elegant” by night.
 Women do dress up in cocktail dresses, so don’t take “casually elegant” as a euphemism for turning up for dinner in shorts.
 Just don’t bother to pack a tie if you’re a man.